sunoru/PkgMirrors.jl/README.md

 ## New mirror?

 See [julia-mirror](https://github.com/sunoru/julia-mirror) for how to build a mirror.
 You can file an issue or open a pull request to add a new mirror into [the mirror list](./data/mirror_list.txt).

 ## Issues

 Known:
 - `PkgMirrors.jl` is not able to deal with packages not in General registry at the moment.
-It is not vital yet, since the only mirror doesn't provide other registries as well.
+It is not vital yet, since current working mirrors don't provide other registries as well.

 You are welcome to [file an issue](https://github.com/sunoru/PkgMirrors.jl/issues/new) if having any questions.

 ## License